AlquistManager/alquist/README.md

 We use Flask-Cors.
 You need to install it by

     pip install -U flask-cors

+We currently use WIT.ai as our npl service so you will need to install WIT as well

+	pip install wit

+Alternatively we are testing nlp created using [MorphoDiTa tool](http://ufal.mff.cuni.cz/morphodita) ([Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/)) and [MorfFlex Czech models](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-1674) ([Attribution-NonCommercial-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-nc-sa/3.0/)).
+You will need to install the MorphoDiTa tool package.

+	pip install ufal.morphodita

+Additional required packages can be found in requirements.txt file.

+## Run
 To run Alquist use command

 	py -3 main.py